TacoDacoE/habit-ai-tracker/README.md

 ---

 ## Dataset & Model Use
 To simulate real user behavior, I invited a participant to log realistic habit-tracking data, generating a dataset of 100 habit logs over the past 27 days.
-These logs are stored in Firebase and accessed by AI utilities.

-The AI feedback system simulates OpenAI's GPT-style summaries and runs locally.
-While not using a hosted model, the modular structure allows real OpenAI API integration when credentials are provided.
+This project integrates OpenAI's ChatGPT API (`gpt-3.5-turbo`) to generate intelligent, personalized feedback on user habits.

+Key AI-powered modules include:

+- `generateDailySummary()` – Sends daily habit logs to GPT to generate reflective feedback messages
+- `detectPatterns.js` – Uses GPT to identify behavioral trends, such as consistency, improvement, or regressions
+- `recommendHabitBundles.js` – Leverages GPT to recommend grouped habits that can be completed together based on user behavior

+This integration provides dynamic and conversational insights that evolve with user data — making the tracker more supportive, motivational, and adaptive over time.

 ---